XML-Comp/XML-Comp/README.md

 My "translation" path: **`/Users/arthur/Github/RimWorld-PortugueseBrazilian`**

-With these paths in hand you run our program and It will let you know in a `missingSomethieng.txt` file what is missing and where in your translation!
+With these paths in hand, running them with `xml-comp` program will let you know in every file of your project what is missing by adding lines to it with what is needed to translate!
 That simple!

 #### Comparing any kind of document:
 To compare any kind of files, all you need is to use the flag `-doc <type name>`, eg `-doc html`.
 This will use the paths that you gave only to compare the specified type of document.
 Another example: